 - At this point our recommendation is to, in most cases, not use specialised registration systems as they are somewhat less intuitive and less flexible than setting up good Google Forms/Sheets.

-- Individual registration should ask for a person’s team name/number (reconciling these later is painful).
+- If that person is a speaker it should ask for their team name/number (reconciling these later is painful).

-- Individual registration should ask for any accessibility requirements people may have.
+- Individual registration should ask for any accessibility requirements of both adjudicators and speakers.

-- Individual registration should ask for the previous institutions of adjudicators.
+- Individual registration should ask for the previous institutions of both adjudicators and speakers.

 - Individual registration should ask for the email addresses of all participants.